 What is PrEP?

-Pre-exposure Prophylaxis (PrEP) are HIV drugs taken by an HIV negative person, to reduce the risk of acquiring HIV through unprotected sex.
+Pre-exposure Prophylaxis (PrEP) are drugs taken by an HIV negative person, to reduce the risk of getting HIV through unprotected sex.

 PrEP HIV prevention study